PadmarajBhat/Deep-Learning-Introduction/DeepLearning.ai/TensorFlow In Practice/Intro to TensorFlow/Notes.md

     * In either cases , from_tensor_slices, is the magic function.

 * ##### what is tensorboard?
 How it is used ? should it be used at all ?
-  * First of all, you need not have to use it at all.
-You can just scroll through the output of the training output and make a guess manually.
+  * First of all, you need not have to use it at all the times a model is built.
+You can just scroll through the output of the training output and make a guess manually if the loss is decreasing or increasing.
 However, it might get tricky if the epochs are > 50 then you would need a plot.
-Here you can use *history* can be used to plot the loss and accuracy
+Here you can use **history** can be used to plot the loss and accuracy
     ```
     history = model.fit(...)
     print( history.history.keys())